The Bearkat Mascot

 New Student Convocation

 The official induction and welcoming event for new students and their parents.
-New students are officially inducted into higher education and officially deemed Bearkats by SHSU President Dana Gibson.
+New students are officially inducted into higher education and officially deemed Bearkats by SHSU President Dr. Alisa White.
 In attendance are the university vice presidents, deans, faculty, staff, and students.
-Dinner and music will be provided afterwards on coliseum grounds.
-For more information, contact the First Year Experience Office at 936.294.3423 or firstname.lastname@example.org
+Dinner and music will be provided afterward on coliseum grounds.
+For more information, contact the First Year Experience Office, Kimberly Johnson at 936.294.2227 or firstname.lastname@example.org.

 Although commencement programs are traditions, they are not unique to Sam Houston State University.
 However, at least one function included in the commencement programs is distinctive: the singing of Auld Lang Syne, with the clasping of hands on the last verse and the raising of the hands and swaying on the final refrain.
 This very old custom is usually the final traditional act of students graduating from SHSU, and the image stays with them for many years.